Industry News

 The key messages define what you want to convey.
 The brand image and visual identity must be respected.

-Structuring a communications agency brief example
+Structuring a communication agency brief example

-Creative brief example (typical structure)
+Creative brief example (standard structure)

 Simple creative brief example